AdesisNetlife/croak/README.md

 ```
 $ croak run task -p my-project
 ```
-You need to pass the `-p` flag if there not exist a `.croakrc` local config file
+You need to pass the `-p` flag if there’s not a `.croakrc` local config file

 You can configure the default project to use from a local config file, like this:
 ```ini